dbubel/dbubel.github.io/src/content/blog/programming-the-hard-way.md

 ---
 author: dbubel
-pubDatetime: 2024-09-29
+pubDatetime: 2024-09-18T15:22:00Z
-title:
+title: programming the hardware
 slug: programming-the-hard-way
 featured: false
 draft: true
 tags:
     - programming
 description:
     With the rise of AI assisted coding companions and tools we loose the essense of computing and what it means to be a programmer.
 ---

 ## The good